rjmangubat23/OpenSSL/README.md

     _ANDROID_API="android-19"(Line 24)

 They will differ via on the architecture(ArmV7, x86, etc) that you want the OpenSSL to build on.
 Please refer to the files I uploaded on this for x86: OpenSSL/x86/ and ArmV7: OpenSSL/ArmV7/
+TIP:

+If you want to change or remove the SHLIB_VERSION_NUMBER of your libcrypto and libssl files.
+Go to <path of your opensssl>/crypto/opensslv.h and change SHLIB_VERSION_NUMBER to whichever you like.

 Reference: